PecanProject/betydbdoc-dataentry/adding_managements.md

 **Managements** This is a list of  managements to enter, with the most common management types in bold.
 It is more important to have management records for Yields than for traits.
-For greenhouse experiments, it is not necessary to include informaton on fertilizaton, lighting, or greenhouse temperature. \@label(tab:managements)
+For greenhouse experiments, it is not necessary to include informaton on fertilizaton, lighting, or greenhouse temperature.

 | Management Type | Units | Definition | Notes |
 |:----------------|:------|:-----------|:------|